miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + All life appears to actively try to help other lifeforms, even the plants will bend to shelter you from the rain, vines may creep up to stem your bleeding, fluffy critters will bring you help.
 + You'll find a way out after 3y, unless you have Portals.

---- BOBBY TABLE ---

-SPECIAL DELIVERY
+## Quest: Special Delivery
-Folk
+- Slot: Folk

-Threat 1
+- Threat: 1
-Conflict 1
+- Conflict: 1
-Reward 1
+- Reward: 1

 You've received a job by some means, where you're given a shipment of deliveries that need to be made before the big night on Halloween, delivering packages and parcels of items that are important to the would-be recipients.
 Perhaps even the good Stork got one of his bundles mixed up into your delivery basket.
 Otherwise all the items are low tier magical items with strange enchantments that are not beneficial to combat in any way, mostly being novelties related to Halloween from candy snakes to mood setting jack-o-lanterns or candles, and abnormal candies with exotic flavors special to the supernatural world of Witchdom.